littleli/mandrill-tiny/README.md

 * [Apache HTTP Client](http://hc.apache.org)
 * [Jetty HTTP Client](http://download.eclipse.org/jetty/)

 But don't panic!
 It's for a very good reason.
-This project is very flexible in terms of runtime selection of dependencies.
+This library is very flexible in terms of runtime selection of dependencies.
 It depends only on you which json serializer you want to use or which http client library gives you enough comfort.
 Use exclude in your app pom.xml.